Zhangjt9317/SOM_GUI/README.md

 The training phase and visualization phase are separated.
 After training the model we can select any of them (if you trained multiple) and generate visualization based on them.

+##### 1/30/2020

+All functions work normally, I need to tune the functions for job sequence.
+But all functions are successfully embedded.
+I am not sure if tuning radius can be supported in Tim's code since I have not looked at it yet.
+The following is the current workflow

+1. input training hyperparameters
+2. click "Training" to select dataset
+3. click "visualizations" to select both dataset and trained model to generate component list in the listbox and visualization maps.
+4. In this case we have to generate all the way to heatmaps and close the pop up window to select component property user wants to project on the cluster map.
+(It is stupid, I know)
+5. generate the projection map --> min-max scaling is required for numerical values in a certain range, categorical values can be used directly.